Grants and Scholarships Specialist

 Applicants must be a current resident of North Carolina and desiring to pursue an education at a higher school of learning.
 Applicants must be currently fighting cancer (of any type), or have had cancer (of any type) at some time in their life.
 First priority will be given to applicants who are current or former resident of Surry County.See Details

-Students wishing to pursue a degree in education or teaching from an institution of higher learning located in New Hanover County, NC.See Details
+Students wishing to pursue a degree or training in education, teaching or nursing (special consideration may be given to students pursuing gerontology-related nursing) at an institution of higher learning located in New Hanover County, NC.See Details

 Young people exiting foster care or living in poverty in North Carolina who wish to continue their education at a college, university, community college, or other accredited institution.
 Primary consideration will be given to young people from Wayne County, or secondarily, from counties which are contiguous to Wayne CountySee Details